 It also provides “a foundation of technology-facilitated surveillance and social control” as part of the CCP’s broader crusade “to shape the world consistent with its authoritarian model.”
 And its CEO has direct CCP links, currently serving as a Congressional Deputy and a member of the premier CCP body, the Standing Committee.

-Hillhouse also helps manage finances for some of the most elite American universities such as Stanford and Zheng is personally involved in some of these entities.
+Hillhouse also helps manage finances for some of the most elite American universities such as Stanford and Zhang is personally involved in some of these entities.
 He’s a Yale Board of Trustees member who chairs the university’s Asia Development Council, an alumni group that is keen to “strengthen Yale’s ties in Asia.”

 He’s a governing board member of the China-United States Exchange Foundation (CUSEF), a CCP-funded propaganda initiative chaired by Tung Chee Hwa, the vice-chairman of CCP advisory body the Chinese People’s Political Consultative Conference and a former head of Hong Kong.